 The Media Player is constantly evolving and with it so does the accessibility.
 Hearing feedback from you and other users is invaluable and really helps us better understand how to make iPlayer more usable so if you have any comments or questions let us know at firstname.lastname@example.org.

-We aim to provide audio description for as much content as.
+We aim to provide subtitles, audio description and programmes in British Sign Language for as much content as possible across as many devices as possible.
 This will vary according to the product (i.e. News, iPlayer, Sport etc.) and is also dependent of device support.
+Currently live content is not subtitled however we are working on changing this.

-Audio description can be accessed from links in the page outside the player when they are available or via the search results. iPlayer has dedicated categories where you can find Audio Described and Signed content. iPlayer accessibility help provides more information around subtitles, audio description and signed content.
+Audio description and BSL content can be accessed from links in the page outside the player when they are available. iPlayer has dedicated categories where you can find Audio Described and Signed content. iPlayer accessibility help provides more information around subtitles, audio description and signed content.

 The Media Player is fully keyboard accessible allowing users to tab around the player controls both in page and in full screen.
 Use Enter to activate buttons or space bar when playing media in full screen.
 Use the arrow keys to increase or decrease the volume as well as forward and rewind the timeline.
 Buttons have clear highlighted states to support navigation regardless of whether you are using a mouse, keyboard or other means of input.